Case Details

 How Did the Court Analyse the Issues?

-To structure the analysis, the judge identified three broad categories of situations where adjournments of winding-up applications are sought: (1) where there is a prospect of repayment or agreement on a payment plan; (2) where the debtor seeks to propose a restructuring plan; and (3) where adjournments are sought to avoid risks of conflicting decisions in cross-border insolvency proceedings.
-The present case fell squarely within the first category—Papa Bakerz was effectively asking for time to make payments under a proposed plan.
+The court then considered the principles governing the exercise of its discretion in winding-up cases.
+It identified three broad categories of situations where adjournments of winding-up applications are sought: (1) where there is a prospect of repayment or a payment plan; (2) where the debtor seeks to propose a restructuring plan; and (3) where adjournments are sought to avoid conflicting decisions in cross-border insolvency proceedings.

 What Was the Outcome?